Node.js & Yeoman install for dummys

 Scripts calling Node.js as a shell command must be changed to instead use the “nodejs” command.

-To fix this create a symnlink $ sudo ln -s /usr/bin/nodejs /usr/bin/node
+To fix this create a symnlink $ sudo ln -s /usr/bin/nodejs /usr/bin/node or

 install the additionally nodejs-legacy package, which does that for you: